 - A. All Sarasota School District classes shall be available to all students without regard to race, color, religion, sex, national origin, age, disability, marital status, or sexual orientation.
 This is not intended to eliminate the provision of programs designed to meet the needs of students with limited proficiency in English or exceptional education students (F.S.
 1000.05). - B. English for Speakers of Other Languages (ESOL) services are designed to meet the communicative, academic, and social needs of English Language Learners (ELL) as defined in F.S.
 1003.56.
-Services will be provided as outlined the District LEP Plan.
+Services will be provided as outlined in the District ELL/LEP Plan.
 No ELL student will be retained solely due to a lack of English language proficiency. - C. No student will be denied appropriate use of his/her primary language [F.S.
+1003.56].
+No national language minority or English Language Learner student shall be subjected to any disciplinary action based on his/her use of a language other than English [SBER 6A-6.0908 (3)].

-1003.56]. - D. Any student who believes that he/she has been denied participation in or access to an educational program or activity, or has otherwise been discriminated against due to age, sex, race, color, religion, national or ethnic origin, disability, handicapping condition, pregnancy, parenthood, marriage, political beliefs, social and family background, or for any other reason not related to his/her individual capabilities, may file a grievance according to the procedure established in School Board policy and published in the brochure entitled Policy Against Discrimination for Students, which may be accessed at:
+- D. Students in grades K-5 may enroll in the k-8 Virtual School Program by contacting their districted school guidance counselor and providing the students have met the following eligibility criteria: [F.S.1002.45] - 1.
+The student must be enrolled and funded during the prior year in a public school. - 2.
+The student is a dependent child of a member of the United States Armed Forces who was transferred within the last 12 months to this state from another state or from a foreign country pursuant to the parent's permanent change of station orders. - 3.
+The student was enrolled during the prior school year in a school district virtual instruction program under s.
+1002.415 F.S. - E. Any student who believes that he/she has been denied participation in or access to an educational program or activity, or has otherwise been discriminated against due to age, sex, race, color, religion, national or ethnic origin, disability, handicapping condition, pregnancy, parenthood, marriage, political beliefs, social and family background, or for any other reason not related to his/her individual capabilities, may file a grievance according to the procedure established in School Board policy and published in the brochure entitled Policy Against Discrimination for Students, which may be accessed at: